jakejgordon/Universal-Analytics-For-DotNet/README.md

    "10");
 ```

-You can also push an event with client id without creating a AnonymousClientId:
+You can also push an client id event without using AnonymousClientId:
 ```
 var analyticsEvent = eventFactory.MakeUniversalAnalyticsEvent(
 	// Required.
 The client id for this event.